corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 Users log in to shell via SSH using the same credentials as they would use for RPC.
 No RPC permissions are required to allow the connection and log in.

 The host key is loaded from the `<node root directory>/sshkey/hostkey.pem` file.
 If this file does not exist, it is generated automatically.
-In development mode, the seed may be specified to give the same results on the same computer in order to avoid host-checking errors.
+In dev mode, the seed may be specified to give the same results on the same computer in order to avoid host-checking errors.

 Only RSA key is currently supported as a host key.
 If `hostkey.pem` is not RSA, it will be replaced by the newly generated RSA key.